Start investing in four easy steps

 4. Managing your investment

 Finally, it’s vital to know how you’ll manage your investment.
-This determines how much control you have over your investment and choose what to invest in.
+This determines how much control you have over your investment and helps you choose what to invest in.

 There are a range of options to consider.
 And your knowledge of investing and your personal situation will likely play a role in this decision.